risingisland/evoSearch/README.md

 ---------

-## Already installed evoSearch via Exras?
+## Already installed evoSearch via Extras?
 ### Update your Snippet & Plugin with the following translated text...

 **Snippet:**